khiemdam/friendly-blazes-mod-mc/README.md

   - When creating a block, you can adjust various "Settings," like luminance, sound effects, and strength.
 I made the Blaze Block a lighting block that sounds like glass when broken
 - (6/1/2025) Implemented an item group for Blaze related items for my mod
   - ![Website Image](/readme_images/blaze_item_group.png)
+- (6/2/2025)
+  - Minecraft 1.21.5 changed a lot of syntax, which makes it a lot harder to find documentation online.
+When you want to make a custom crafting recipe, you need to add a key as so:
+  - "key": { "#" "modname/minecraft:item" }

 ## Credits
 * [Fabric Modding Docs](https://wiki.fabricmc.net/tutorial:start)